The Fear of Cats-Cute cuddly or the cause of anxiety and fear?

 What Causes Ailurophobia?

-Who is Most Likely to Develop Ailurophobia?
+Who Is Most Likely to Develop Ailurophobia?

-Since most phobias develop from a young age, children experience this extreme fear more than adults.
+Since most phobias develop at a young age, children experience this extreme fear more than adults.
 This is because adults can easily tell that a cat is harmless even when it turns aggressive, unlike children.

 On the other hand, adults who suffer from ailurophobia mainly developed it as children.
-Women are at higher risk of developing the fear of cats than men because women have a natural fear of animals.
+Women are at higher risk of developing the fear of cats than men, because women have a natural fear of animals.

-Other People with the Fear of Cats:
+Others with the Fear of Cats

 Symptoms of Ailurophobia

-Psychological Symptoms
+Mental/Emotional Symptoms

-● Spending too much time thinking about cats.
+- Spending too much time thinking about cats

-● Panicking when thinking about cats.
+- Panicking when thinking about cats

-● Having images of cats flash through your mind often.
+- Having images of cats often flash through your mind

-● Experiencing fictional or imaginary encounters with cats.
+- Experiencing fictional or imaginary encounters with cats

 Physical Symptoms

-● Pain in the chest.
+- Pain in the chest

-● Difficulties in breathing.
+- Difficulties in breathing

 Ailurophobia Treatment

-What You Can Do To Help Yourself.
+What You Can Do to Help Yourself

 Write Down Precisely What You Can’t Stand About Cats

-Talk to Others About What You Feel
+Talk to Others about How You Feel

 Relaxation Techniques

-Conduct Self-affirmations
+Conduct Self-Affirmations

-Try Spending Time With Cats
+Try Spending Time with Cats

 Professional Help